Queensland Adult Specialist Immunisation Service (QASIS)

 You will need a referral to access the specialist immunisation clinic.

-Please speak with your general practitioner or treating specialist about being referred to this service.
+Please speak with your treating clinician about being referred to this service.

 What to bring